pauljnav/pauljnav.github.io/_posts/2024-09-27-decoding-uri.md

 `&amp;rs%3AFormat=ATOM`
 `&amp;rc%3AItemPath=table`

-Varied methods exist, so here are the comparisons for each example
+Decoding or escaping with .NET methods was best option when I searched for options, and varied decoding/escaping methods exist in .NET, so here are the comparisons for eachL

 ```Powershell
 $string = '&amp;rs%3AFormat=ATOM&amp;rc%3AItemPath=table'